Buying property in Chiang Mai?

 Which property types are increasing faster in value in Chiang Mai as of 2026?

-As of January 2026, the ranking of property types by value appreciation in Chiang Mai goes: prime-location condos first (6% to 8% annual growth), followed by villas and upgraded detached houses (4% to 7%), then townhouses (3% to 5%), and older suburban detached houses (2% to 4%).
+As of early 2026, the ranking of property types by value appreciation rate in Chiang Mai from fastest to slowest is: prime condos, villas and upgraded detached houses, townhouses, and then older suburban detached houses.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: